Skip to main content

 Interactive Burned Area Map

-While the flooding risk cannot be eliminated entirely, there are steps to reduce and properly assess that risk.
-Learn how to prepare for a flood using the resources below:
+While flash-flood risks cannot be eliminated entirely, there are steps to reduce impacts to life and property.
+Learn how to prepare for a flood using the resources below.

 Oregon Health Authority - What to do before, during and after a flood